nlapier2/MiniScrub/README.md

 Current version: 0.3 | October 22, 2017

 Note: this README is just a short introduction to MiniScrub.
 For documentation, please see: MiniScrub-Documentation.pdf
+Note: see legal.txt and license.txt for legal and license information, respectively.
+The license is a modified version of the BSD license.

 MiniScrub is a tool for *de novo* scrubbing, or trimming, low-quality parts of long reads.
 The rationale is that long reads are more informative than short reads, but most current technologies have high error rates, with low-quality segments within many reads.